 Call your provider if you:

 - Have questions or concerns about your prostate cancer risk

 - Are interested or have questions about prostate cancer screening

 National Cancer Institute website.
-National Institute of Health Surveillance, Epidemiology, and End Results Program (SEER).
-SEER stat fact sheets: prostate cancer. seer.cancer.gov/statfacts/html/prost.html.
-Accessed April 3, 2020.
+Surveillance, Epidemiology, and End Results Program (SEER).
+Cancer stat facts: prostate cancer. seer.cancer.gov/statfacts/html/prost.html.
+Accessed June 6, 2022.